71st Flying Training Wing: History

+The 71st Observation Group trained with B-25, P-38, and P-40 aircraft beginning in October 1941.
+It moved to California in December 1941 and flew antisubmarine patrols off the west coast, then moved to the Southwest Pacific in the fall of 1943 and flew reconnaissance missions.

 Initial activation

 The wing was first activated at Kadena Air Base, Okinawa in August 1948 in the wing base reorganization of the United States Air Force, but was a viable entity for only a few days.
 Its tactical group was detached to the 32d Composite Wing and the wing had only one single reconnaissance squadron to perform photographic reconnaissance attached for its first week of existence.
 When the squadron was reassigned, the wing became non-operational and its manning was withdrawn.
 The wing was inactivated in late October.

 Strategic Reconnaissance

 The wing was reactivated at Larson Air Force Base, Washington as the 71st Strategic Reconnaissance Wing.
 At Larson, it performed strategic reconnaissance and tested the FICON project to extend the range of photographic reconnaissance and fighter escort aircraft beginning in January 1955.
 FICON involved using an RF-84K, a version of the Republic RF-84F Thunderflash with a retractable "duck-bill" to enable it to be carried by a modified Convair B-36 Peacemaker to increase its range.
 The RF-84K was equipped with anhedral (downward-pointing) horizontal stabilizers to clear the bomb bay when in the stowed position.

 The tests revealed that the "parasite" concept was achievable but not practical.
 Hook-ups with the GRB-36 were nearly impossible to achieve in turbulence and would likely be unworkable under combat conditions.
 In addition, ground clearance with the fighter mounted was around 6 inches when the RF-84K was equipped with external fuel tanks.
 The problem of drag was even worse.
 The stowed fighter reduced the range of the GRB-36 by five to ten percent.

 In 1956 the entire FICON project was canceled, but the wing continued strategic reconnaissance until it was inactivated in 1957.